-'Upbeat' Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction
+Upbeat Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction

 Weinstein was a key force behind acclaimed films such as “The English Patient” and “Shakespeare in Love,” which both won Oscars for best picture.

-He had been free on bail during the trial, and ate breakfast with his lawyers at a Four Seasons hotel on Monday morning.
+He had been free on bail during the trial, and eaten breakfast with his lawyers at a Four Seasons hotel on Monday morning.

-But the trial judge, Justice James Burke of Manhattan state supreme court, ordered that Weinstein be jailed following the conviction, and court officers led him away in handcuffs.
+Weinstein lost that freedom when the trial judge, Justice James Burke of Manhattan state supreme court, ordered that he be jailed following the conviction, and court officers led him away in handcuffs.

 Weinstein appeared frail and used a walker during the trial.